Bridge Status: This historic bridge was demolished and replaced!

-This is a beautiful example of the rainbow arch structure type.
+This was a beautiful example of the rainbow arch structure type.
 The technical name is a concrete through arch bridge.
 They are a very attractive bridge design, and among the most impressive and rare of concrete bridge types.
 This is a good example of the structure type, having retained historic integrity, with no railing or floor beam modifications.
+The bridge did suffer from severe deterioration in certain areas including spalling and extensive map cracking with efflorescence found on the floor beams and deck.
+The arch, hangers and railings were all in much better condition.
+A possible preservation scenario would have been to replace the deck and floor beams completely, while repairing the arches.
+Unfortunately, the bridge was instead demolished and replaced with a slab of concrete.

 The bridge carries a 2 lane road over a stream in a sparsely developed, rural setting.